DevSquadIN/devsquad-old/README.md

 ## Still developing

-nxt100 is still in the primary stages of development. **Watch this section to get the latest updates**
+DevSquad is still in the primary stages of development. **Watch this section to get the latest updates**